panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/linq/how-to-join-content-from-dissimilar-files-linq.md

 ---
-title: 'Postupy: spojení obsahu z nepodobných souborů (LINQ) (Visual Basic)' ms.date: 06/27/2018 ms.assetid: e7530857-c467-41ea-9730-84e6b1065a4d ms.openlocfilehash: f5bdfecc91f5b2f0ed3764d0f38dee99570d66d4
+title: 'Postupy: Spojení obsahu z nepodobných souborů (LINQ)' ms.date: 06/27/2018 ms.assetid: e7530857-c467-41ea-9730-84e6b1065a4d
+ms.openlocfilehash: a6528f623d084003bb85dc5bae784b8d96c84d02
-ms.sourcegitcommit: 4f4a32a5c16a75724920fa9627c59985c41e173c
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72524204"
+ms.locfileid: "74344555"
 ---
-# <a name="how-to-join-content-from-dissimilar-files-linq-visual-basic"></a>Postupy: spojení obsahu z nepodobných souborů (LINQ) (Visual Basic)
+# <a name="how-to-join-content-from-dissimilar-files-linq-visual-basic"></a>How to: Join Content from Dissimilar Files (LINQ) (Visual Basic)

-Tento příklad ukazuje, jak spojit data ze dvou souborů oddělených čárkami, které sdílejí společnou hodnotu, která se používá jako odpovídající klíč.
-Tato technika může být užitečná, pokud potřebujete kombinovat data ze dvou tabulek nebo z tabulky a ze souboru, který má jiný formát, do nového souboru.
-Můžete upravit příklad pro práci s libovolným druhem strukturovaného textu.
+This example shows how to join data from two comma-delimited files that share a common value that is used as a matching key.
+This technique can be useful if you have to combine data from two spreadsheets, or from a spreadsheet and from a file that has another format, into a new file.
+You can modify the example to work with any kind of structured text.

-## <a name="to-create-the-data-files"></a>Vytvoření datových souborů
+## <a name="to-create-the-data-files"></a>To create the data files

-1. Zkopírujte následující řádky do souboru s názvem skóre. csv a uložte ho do složky vašeho projektu.
-Soubor představuje data v tabulce.
-Sloupec 1 je ID studenta a sloupce 2 až 5 jsou skóre testů.
+1. Copy the following lines into a file that is named scores.csv and save it to your project folder.
+The file represents spreadsheet data.
+Column 1 is the student's ID, and columns 2 through 5 are test scores.

     ```csv
     111, 97, 92, 81, 60